 - The use-case diagrams usually refer to actors and actions (e.g. end the users and the processes behind their actions).

-- Screen designs: how the product should look like on a web page, desktop or mobile device.
+- Screen designs: how the product should look on a web page, desktop or mobile device.

 are mostly useful when creating mock-ups of a product.
-They are a series of screen designs, prototyping a certain part of the product or a specific workflow, with minimum needed functionality (e.g. only take care of moving form one page to another).
-Wireframes are highly useful at the very beginning, as a quick and cheap way to get feedback on a proposed functionality.
+They are a series of screen designs, prototyping a certain part of the product or a specific workflow, with minimum needed functionality (e.g. only take care of moving from one page to another).
+Wireframes are highly useful at the very beginning as a quick and cheap way to get feedback on a proposed functionality.

 - Provide a description of a representative user